experientials/ziloo/Hardware/BRIDGE_BOARD_801.md

 # Bridge Board

-The bridge board connects two camera modules, external connectors and i.MX8M Plus module.
+The bridge board connects two camera modules, external connectors and [i.MX8M Plus module](./datasheets/i.MX8/ucm-imx8plus_reference-guide_2021-11-02.pdf).
+The [909 model](./BRIDGE_BOARD_909.md) is a prototyping version of the bridge board, which connects to the [UMC-IMX8PLUS development board] rather than hosting the i.MX module directly.

 Connectors placed on the board are,